pawvascript/pawvascript/README.md

 !!! this has a default initialization of 0 !!!
 toeBeans cuteness;                                                  let cuteness;
 cuteness is 100;                                                    cuteness = 100;

+!!! cat is the equivalent of null; any type can have the value cat. !!! leash theBestestDog is cat;                                         let theBestestDog = null;
 ```

 ### Leashes/Strings